tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning_UPDATE.md

 My phone.

 I was pulled from the memory, and found myself lying face down on the floor, back in Ren’s apartment, and my chest was burning.
-When I lifted up my shirt, the the carving of the serpent was bleeding into my flesh, like Ren.
+When I lifted up my shirt, the carving of the serpent was bleeding into phantom flesh, just like Ren.
 I sat up, my head spinning, a cacophony of voices still ringing in my head.
 The memory was still clinging to me, still going on without me.
 I could hear their hissed breaths.

 “We got away.”
 Luce whispered, “That’s… that’s good, right?
 We left them!”